joamir-dev/Climate-Story-Tellers/README.md

 3. Commit your changes.
 4. Push the branch and create a pull request.

-## Contact
-For support or feedback, contact us at [your-email@example.com] or visit our website.

-## License
-This project is open-source and licensed under the MIT License.

 ## Website
 Visit Climate Story Tellers: [https://joamir-dev.github.io/Climate-Story-Tellers/](https://joamir-dev.github.io/Climate-Story-Tellers/)